-- the person with the disability lives with you; or - you support the person with the disability by providing food, shelter, or clothing on a regular and consistent basis.
+- The person with the disability lives with you. - You support the person with the disability by providing food, shelter, or clothing on a regular and consistent basis.

 Section 3 - Fill out this section only if you want to adjust your tax return(s) to claim the disability amount for: